Witwer93/Kickstart-My-Chart---Excel-Project/README.md

 Use conditional formatting to fill each cell in the state column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.

-Here's a picture of the excel before and after the conditional formatting:
+Here's a picture of the excel after the conditional formatting:

 2. Create a new column O called Percent Funded that uses a formula to uncover how much money a campaign made to reach its initial goal.
 3. Use conditional formatting to fill each cell in the Percent Funded column using a three-color scale.
 The scale should start at 0 and be a dark shade of red, transitioning to green at 100, and blue at 200.